-The definitive A-Z glossary of art paper terms.
-This guide has been designed to use as a companion when reading articles from our Paper Guide or any other paper related articles online.
+This definitive A-Z glossary of art paper terms has been designed to use as a companion when reading articles from our Paper Guide or any other art paper related articles online.

 The level at which a paper can withstand continuous scratching or rubbing.